-Mrs. RBD’s brother proposed to his long-time girlfriend early last year.
+Mrs. RBD’s brother proposed to his long-time girlfriend in 2016.
 Shortly after the jubilant celebration, my one-track mind started thinking How much is this wedding going to cost me?
 The answer: A lot.
-However, by taking advantage of travel rewards credit cards to receive sign up bonuses, we acquired enough points to fly cross-country for free.

 Other people’s weddings can be expensive, travel required or not.
 As a couple, traveling for a wedding is a nice getaway.
 As a family of five with three kids five-years-old and under, it’s not so pleasant.

-The first chance we had to speak, we starting casually prodding info out of him.
+The first chance we had to speak, we started casually prodding info out of him.
 You know, How did the engagement go?
 Was she surprised?
 Oh, and when and where is this wedding?

 From the onset, the most likely venue would be in California.
 We live in the Washington D.C. area.
 That, of course, meant five expensive round-trip tickets and five hours on a plane with three fidgety kids.
 Yikes!

 Luckily, I had a plan in my back pocket… we saved enough travel rewards from credit card spending to cover the cost of our flights.

 How to Start Acquiring Points for Free Travel